Stan125/jekyll-doc-project/_docs/Sites/workshops_and_workflows.md

   * [Statistical Analysis Roadmap for SPSS](assets/files/Statistical%20analysis%20roadmap%20for%20SPSS.pdf)

 ##### Experimental Design
-Focuses on the key aspects of experimental design that you may need to apply in your research.
+This workshop focuses on the key aspects of experimental design that you may need to apply in your research.
 Topics include your experimental validity, randomisation and bias, blinding and bias, blocking and confounding, fixed and random effects, replication and experimental units.
 The workshop provides the opportunity to discuss your own research questions and associated experimental design.
 No pre-requisite knowledge of statistical methods is required.
 Higher degree research students engaging in new research are especially invited to attend.
   * [Experimental Design v1.23](assets/files/Experimental%20Design%20v%201.23.pdf)

 ##### Power and Sample Size